Rift widens over plans for new Egyptian constitution

 In a statement, the liberal and leftist parties said an initial agreement to divide the 100 seats equally between Islamist parties and non-Islamist groups masked a different reality.

-They said they had subsequently found out that two Islamist parties had been included in the quota of seats set aside for leftist and liberals, together with the state’s main Islamic and Christian institutions.
+They had subsequently found out that two Islamist parties had been included in the quota of seats set aside for leftist and liberals, together with the state’s main Islamic and Christian institutions.

 The signatories “held the military council responsible for the erroneous path that led us to this crisis”, the statement said.

-Islamists said it was the Liberals who had overturned the agreement they approved earlier.
+Islamists said that Liberals were the ones who had overturned the agreement they approved earlier.

 “We haven’t breached any agreement ... clearly they agreed on something then changed their minds and want to backtrack and they have no right to backtrack,” Sayed Khalifa, an MP from al-Nour party, said during a session on Monday.